 It’s all about whānau

-Kia ora and welcome to Uruuruwhenua Health.
+Kia ora and welcome to Uruuruwhenua Hauroa.

 We work alongside whānau and the wider community to ensure Health and Social Services are accessible and tailored to meet the needs of whānau so that good health and wellbeing is achieved.